Software testing

 bytes, and feeding those modified inputs to the software under test.
 I

-, a photo viewer.
+decided to test feh, a photo viewer.
 The fuzzing code is pretty

 self-explanatory, which I am excited about: it turns out writing a